-How Supplied
+How Supplied:

-Potassium Chloride in Lactated Ringer's Injection, USP in VIAFLEX plastic containers is available as shown in Table 1.
-Exposure of pharmaceutical products to heat should be minimized.
-Avoid excessive heat.
-Store at 15°C to 25°C.
+Lactated Ringer's Injection, USP in VIAFLEX plastic container is available as shown in Table 1.
+Store between 15°C and 25°C.

-Directions for use of VIAFLEX Plastic Container
+Directions for use of VIAFLEX Plastic Container:

-Warning: Do not use plastic containers in series connections.
-Such use could result in air embolism due to residual air being drawn from the primary container before administration of the fluid from the secondary container is completed.
-To Open: Tear overwrap down side at slit and remove solution container.
-Visually inspect the container.
-If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
+WARNING: Do not use plastic containers in series connections.
+Such use could result in air embolism due to residual air (approximately 15 mL) being drawn from the primary container before administration of the fluid from the secondary container is completed.
+Do not remove unit from overwrap until ready to use.

 After opening the container, the contents should be used immediately and should not be stored for a subsequent infusion.
 Do not reconnect any partially used containers.